 2. Select a Change Management Team

-While securing executive buy-in is crucial to the change management process, change in the workplace should not resemble trickle-down politics.
+While securing executive buy-in is crucial to the change management process, change in the workplace should not just trickle down from the top.
 Executives making decisions that directly affect employees without consulting them will only leave you with a dissatisfied team who feels undervalued.
 Successful change must be driven from within every layer of your organization.
 This will help you get people across the organization invested, which makes the change 30 percent more likely to stick, according to McKinsey.

-So from each team, from every level, identify individuals who you believe can be champions of change across every department and level of the organization.
+Identify individuals who you believe can be champions of change across every department and level of the organization.
 These are often the individuals who always go above and beyond, never work just to meet the bare minimum, have a positive attitude about nearly everything they do, and are passionate about the work your company does.
 This team will lead the change from the ground up, avoiding a workplace bourgeoisie.
 Some leaders also chose to include employees who typically resist change in their change management teams.
 This can often be a successful strategy because if you can get your most stubborn employees on board, the rest will be sure to follow.

 3. Plan and Strategize

 Now for the fun stuff.
 You’ve identified the problem.
 You’ve identified the solution.
 You’ve considered all the pros and cons.
-You’ve built an all-star team of champions of change.
+You’ve built an all-star team of change management champions.
 Now it’s time to get to work.
 With this team, hold as many brainstorm sessions as necessary to develop an incredibly detailed, well-documented plan of exactly how you hope to bring your organization through this transition.
 As you build your plan, consider these components:

 There is no such thing as a strategy that is too thorough.
 This step may be the most important step in the change management process, so take your time and don’t move on until every member of the team has full confidence in the plan.